Maala To Kar Mein Phire, Jeebh Phire Mukh Mahin

 Manua To Chahun Dish Phire, Yeh To Simran Nahin

-The rosary rotating by the hand (or) the tongue twisting in the mouth,
+The rosary rotating by the hand (and) the tongue twisting in the mouth,

 With the mind wandering everywhere, this isn't meditation (Oh uncouth!).